-Wilbur Lin started to conduct whilst at high school, and in 2008 founded his own orchestra, the Chamber Philharmonic Taipei.
+Wilbur Lin is an active chamber musician as well as well as a regular solo performer.
+He is also enjoys choral accompaniment and playing in piano and cello duos among others.
+He started to conduct whilst at high school, and in 2008 founded his own orchestra, the Chamber Philharmonic Taipei.
 Two years later he set up the Bach Choir, to run in association with this orchestra and with which he has given numerous concerts.
-The Chamber Philharmonic Taipei is one of the first to be focussing on classical and Baroque repertoire in the greater Chinese-speaking region.
-He was also the accompanist and assistant conductor of Chorus Sound of Hope from 2008 to 2010.
+The Chamber Philharmonic Taipei is now a professional chamber orchestra funded by both the Arts Council of Taipei and the Taiwanese Ministry of Culture and is one of the first to be focusing on early classical and Baroque repertoire in the greater Chinese-speaking region.
+Lin was also the accompanist and assistant conductor of Chorus Sound of Hope from 2008 to 2010.

 In 2011, Wilbur Lin made his professional debut by conducting the ISCM ensemble in their annual new music event and assisting Fusao Kajima with the National Taiwan Symphony Orchestra in their Sun Moon Lake Music Festival Series.
 Whilst undertaking his term of military service in 2011-2012, he was the resident conductor of the Republic of China (Taiwan) Army Band.
 He also assisted Andrew Manze with his residency at Royal Liverpool Philharmonic Orchestra in 2013.